sassoftware/viya4-monitoring-kubernetes/samples/tls/logging/README.md

 ## Overview

-This sample demonstrates how to deploy logging components with TLS enabled.
-For now, only ingress is covered.
-In-cluster TLS will be supported in the future.

-All components have TLS enabled on ingress.
-Due to limitations in the underlying Helm charts, some components might not have TLS enabled in-cluster.

-If you use this sample for HTTPS for ingress, the following secrets must be manually populated in the `logging` namespace (or `LOG_NS` value) **BEFORE** you run any of the scripts in this repository:

-* kubernetes.io/tls secret - `kibana-ingress-tls-secret`
-* kubernetes.io/tls secret - `elasticsearch-ingress-tls-secret`

-Generating these certificates is outside the scope of this example.
-However, you can use the process documented in ["Configure NGINX Ingress TLS for SAS Applications"](https://go.documentation.sas.com/?cdcId=sasadmincdc&cdcVersion=default&docsetId=calencryptmotion&docsetTarget=n1xdqv1sezyrahn17erzcunxwix9.htm&locale=en#n0oo2yu8440vmzn19g6xhx4kfbrq) in SAS Viya Administration documentation and specify the `logging` namespace.
+Communication between the logging components within the cluster always takes place through TLS-enabled connections.
+This sample demonstrates how to deploy enable TLS for connections between the user (or an ingress object) and Kibana.
+The `TLS_ENABLE` environment variable controls whether connections to Kibana use TLS.

 ## Using This Sample

 You customize your logging deployment by specifying values in `user.env` and `*.yaml` files.
 These files are stored in a local directory outside of your repository that is identified by the `USER_DIR` environment variable.
 See the
-[main README](../../README.md#customization) to for information about the customization process.
+[main README](../../../README.md#customization) to for information about the customization process.

 The customization files in this sample provide a starting point for the customization files for a deployment that supports logging with TLS enabled.